Skip to main content

 • This policy supports the principles of Client-Driven Care because it provides respectful services that focus on the unique needs of each individual.

-• This policy enables the WWWWIW to be a good steward of resources by ensuring that persons with disabilities have access to accessible customer service documents.
+• This policy enables the W5 to be a good steward of resources by ensuring that persons with disabilities have access to accessible customer service documents.

 Definitions